How Important is Adoption Planning?

 Determining your budget is crucial at the start, too.
 I remember one morning when we were first trying to adopt, we received a phone call from an attorney.
 The attorney said he had a newborn boy ready to go home with a family, but the total fees, we discovered after a few moments, were far beyond something we could afford.
 We regretfully had to pass, and that was very difficult.
 If the attorney had inquired about our budget at the start, he would have saved us frustration and tears.

-Be willing to adjust some of your desires if they are unrealistic.
 You may have a long list of things you want in your adoption, but some may be restrictive to your success.
 For example, your chances of obtaining medical records from both birth parents are slim.
 But if you want a fairly healthy birth mother, that is very attainable.
 If you insist on only a blonde-haired, blue-eyed newborn, you might find it could take a long time, and ethical adoption professionals will tell you they cannot guarantee this type of request.
 Babies don’t always look like their birth mothers, so be realistic with what you must have and what you would like – with your adoption wants and needs.

 What is your number one need in your adoption — the health of the baby, region in which the birth mother lives, age, race or her expectations on openness?
 Speak to your adoption professional and ask candidly if your requests are realistic.
 Be open to advice, and if asked to rethink a requirement, consider doing so.
 Remember, you could be passing up the child meant for you if your requirements are too rigid.